-Students must achieve "progress at a level commensurate with the child's age and ability" per RSA 193-A. This can be particularly favorable for unschoolers and students with special needs.
-The evaluation must be signed by parents to be considered complete, so do not sign it unless it is acceptable.
-Again, keep a copy with the student's records for a minimum of two years.
+Students must achieve "progress at a level commensurate with the child's age and ability" per RSA 193-A. This can be particularly favorable for unschoolers and students with special needs or test anxiety.
+The evaluation must be signed by a parent to be complete, so do not sign it unless it is acceptable.
+Again, keep a copy with the student's portfolio for a minimum of two years.
 We have compiled resources to help organize a portfolio.

-If you are a teacher and would like to be added to our evaluators list, please contact us at email@example.com.
+If you are a teacher and would like to be added to our list, please contact us at email@example.com.

 Homeschooling families have another broad option to fulfill the annual assessment by using an alternative that is agreed upon with their Participating Agency.
 The choices are limitless, but should be agreed upon in writing, so there is no misunderstanding later.
 Examples of alternatives are the Secondary School Admission Test (SSAT), the SAT for a grade level other than 11th grade, a report card or transcript from a third-party educational provider, or a capstone project or presentation.